erwanrh/ML_Python-Finance_NLP/README.md

  Library used : Scikit Learn

  ## Database :
  The database is already processed.
-It contains one column for each word in the tweets and the informations about the tickers and returns (Daily, monthly...)
+It contains one column for each word in the tweets and the information about the tickers and returns (Daily, monthly...)

 ## Model :
 We use the MLP (multi layer perceptron) model from the Sklearn package.